Niagara Falls, Ontario

 You will get a spectacular view of the Rapids, the Whirlpool and the Gorge.
 The Whirlpool is formed at the end of the rapids, where the gorge turns abruptly counter-clockwise, to the northeast and the river escapes through the narrowest channel in the gorge.

-As you are transported, you will witness, far below, the torrent of water abruptly changing direction and creating a natural phenomenon – the Niagara Whirlpool.
+As you are transported from one end to the other, you will witness, far below, the torrent of water abruptly changing direction and creating a natural phenomenon – the Niagara Whirlpool.
 It is danger free excitement and a mesmerising experience.

 Travel tips and Practical information on Whirlpool Aero Car Experience at Niagara Falls